VSPP Local Parliamentary Conventions

 • Organise the program, venue (usually at your school), speakers and relevant stimulus material for the convention.
 NCS will assist you with this process.

-• Invite other local schools to attend with maximum numbers of students around 120-150 (subject to health requirements and social distancing).
+• Invite other local schools to attend with maximum numbers of students around 120-150 (subject to supervision requirements, venue capacity etc.).

-• Conduct the convention during Terms 1 or 3.
+• Conduct the convention during Terms 1 to 3.
 Term 4 is also acceptable if requested.

 Please note, the ability for schools to meet face-to-face is subject to current medical advice at the time.
 Public schools should also follow the advice provided by the Department of Education in the School Operations Guide.